 IDEA Innovation Grants

 The Inclusion, Diversity, Equity, and Advocacy (IDEA) Innovation Grants Program is a university-wide initiative that demonstrates how we can join together as a community to support institutional change.
-Taking an active role to build a beloved and inclusive community is the responsibility of us all.
+Taking an active role in building an inclusive community is the responsibility of us all.
 IDEA Innovation Grants offer a way for creative, innovative, and grassroots efforts to join in the larger institutional strategy.

 The New Brunswick program has three goals: